Amjad-elahi/Project-7/README.md

 - For barcode scanning and image picking features, ensure that the necessary permissions are added to the `AndroidManifest.xml` and `Info.plist` files for Android and iOS, respectively.

 ### Team Members
- Abdulaziz Alruwaily
+ Abdulaziz Alruwaily,
- Amjad Elahi
+ Amjad Elahi,
- Linda Almakramy
+ Linda Almakramy,
-  Nouf Alqahtani
+ and Nouf Alqahtani